 Manuel Antonio National Park welcomes approximately 150,000 visitors each year.

 Where to eat in Manuel Antonio?

 One of the reasons Manuel Antonio is such a popular Costa Rica tourist destination is because it is easy to access and offers a variety of local food and dining services.
 You can visit Fodor’s Travel guide to Manuel Antonio Restaurants for ideas on where to eat.
-On our Caravan all inclusive Costa Rica tours, all meals and bottled water are included within your tour package.
+On our Caravan fully guided Costa Rica tours, all meals and bottled water are included within your all-inclusive tour package.

 Where to stay in Manuel Antonio?

 There is actually only one hotel next to Manuel Antonio National Park called San Bada Hotel.
 Conveniently located right at the Park entrance, this Costa Rica hotel is also only a short walk from the park’s public beaches.

 There are other hotel options while visiting Manuel Antonio but most are built on the hillside and require numerous flights of stairs and walking.
 San Bada Hotel is the hotel of choice by Caravan Tours while in the area, as it is built on level ground and is located just short distance from the park entrance.

 What kind of wildlife is in Manuel Antonio Park?

 The diversity alone of Manual Antonio’s wildlife rivals many of the other larger parks.
 Manuel Antonio National Park is home to 109 different mammal species and 180 bird species including: